luciahita/cultural.musicology.portfolio/README.md

 In the "Berghain" cepstrogram, there is a stronger intensity in mfcc_02 (very bright yellow activity).
 Towards the end,  there is a noticeable block of spectral change (the uniform darker region).
 This fits with the final moment of the song in which the music (melody and vocals) swifts completely (the "I'll f*** you till you love" part).

 In conclusion, "Berghain" shows stronger and more constant low-order MFCC energy, which goes hand in hand with the thicker production and greater low-frequency emphasis.
 "Catalina" appears lighter and more fluctuating.
 The cepstrograms, therefore, suggest that "Catalina" is based on vocal expressivity, whereas "Berghain" emphasizes textural density and production-driven timbral stability.

+# Weekly Assignment 5
+For this last assignmnet, I will present a heatmap of the four chosen Rosalia's sings that I will base my analysis on and the three different dendrograms to see which one shows more details about the differences between the songs.

+## Hierarchical clustering for "Catalina", "Malamente", "CUUUUuuuuuute" and "Berghain"